 Follow a well-balanced, healthy diet before your surgery.
 If you need help with your diet, talk with your healthcare provider about meeting with a clinical dietitian nutritionist.

 Buy a 4% chlorhexidine gluconate (CHG) solution antiseptic skin cleanser, such as Hibiclens®

 4% CHG solution is a skin cleanser that kills germs for 24 hours after you use it.
 Showering with it before your surgery will help lower your risk of infection after surgery.
 You can buy a 4% CHG solution antiseptic skin cleanser at your local pharmacy without a prescription.

 You’ll need to follow a clear liquid diet before your surgery.
 It’s helpful to buy clear liquids ahead of time.
 Read the section “Follow a clear liquid diet” for a list of clear liquids you can drink.

 Buy bowel prep supplies, if needed

 Your healthcare provider may tell you to do bowel prep (clean out your bowels) before your surgery.
 If they do, they’ll also tell you what to do.

 - 1 (238-gram) bottle of polyethylene glycol (MiraLAX®)

-- (64-ounce) bottle of a clear liquid (see the clear liquid diet menu in this section)
+- 1 (64-ounce) bottle of a clear liquid

-While you are on this diet:
+While you’re following this diet: